shehio/about/content/contact.md

 ## Grab Coffee

 Although I live in gloomy Seattle, I try to spend as much time every year in my sunny hometown, Alexandria, Egypt.
-I always down to meet new people and learn new disciplines.
-If you need to discuss some new project or brainstorm some ideas, let's grab coffee or meet virtually.
+I am always down to meet new people and learn new disciplines.
+If you need to discuss some new project or brainstorm some ideas, let’s grab a coffee or just meet virtually.
 Ping me on [shehabyasser@gmail.com](mailto:shehabyasser@gmail.com).

 <figure>
   <img src="/images/market.jpg" width="400" height="400" />